Online design of dynamic networks: Solution Method

-MCTS constructs a search tree~$\textit{Tree}(s)$, starting from current state~$st(t)=(cx(t), \pazocal G(t))$ as root. $\textit{Tree(}s)$ is a decision tree, each node represents a new state resulting from an action. $\textit{Tree}(s)$ is created by running~$n$ simulations.
-In each simulation, a sequence of random events is generated randomly, trying to mimic the statistical characteristics of the environment.
-Moreover, time advancement is also simulated.
-Fig.~\ref{fig:Styles/NIPS_fig_1.png} shows an example of~$\textit{Tree}(s)$.
-Each node on the tree is identified by pair~$s_k=(t_k,\pazocal G_k)$.
+MCTS constructs a search tree~$\textit{Tree}(s)$ (see Fig.~\ref{fig:Styles/NIPS_fig_1.png}), starting from current state~$s=s(t_n)=(\pazocal B(t_n), \pazocal G(t_n))$ as root. $\textit{Tree(}s)$ is a decision tree, each node represents a new state resulting from an action. $\textit{Tree}(s)$ is created by running~$m$ simulations.
+In each simulation, a sequence of random events (e.g., requests) is generated via a simulated environment~$\textit{Env}'$, which can be a prediction model like the one in \S{}\ref{sec_Requests_Generation}), mimicking the statistical characteristics of the environment.
+Time advancement is also simulated.